rhydlewis/rhydlewis.net/_posts/2020-08-19-8-reasons-why-slack.markdown

 * Why it became an important part of our workflow
 * How it helped us do more

-By the end of this post, you should know more about some of the benefits and drawbacks Slack could offer to your company.

 ## Background

 In 2014, I was working at a consultancy that helped companies and organisations solve difficult software problems.
-Communication was  - and still is - paramount.
-As a distributed team, we tried using messaging and office collaboration tools like Yammer, Skype and Google+ but none of these seemed felt right.
+As a distributed team, we tried using messaging and office collaboration tools like Yammer, Skype and Google+ but none of these seemed right.

-Whilst working at a financial publishing client, our team - a mix of consultants and employees - had difficulty using a viable collaboration tool.
+Whilst working at a financial publishing client, our team - a mix of consultants and employees - had difficulty finding a viable collaboration tool.
 As consultants, we couldn't access the client's internal messaging apps and tools like Skype were explicitly blocked by the company.

 Enter [Slack](www.slack.com), just at the right time.
 This new app - around for less than a year - was already getting positive news.
-We installed it, we tried it and we liked it: it solved some of our problems straight away.
-I created a workspace for my company to use and within a few weeks we had 10 users and within 6 months, 130 had signed up.
+We installed it and found that it solved some of our problems straight away.
+I created a workspace for the consultancy and, within a few months, we had 130 users signed up.

 ## Why Slack worked

 So, why did Slack succeed where other tools failed?
 The stand out reasons for me are:

-- easy to install and start using
+- ease of installation
 - lack of connectivity hassle
-- it didn't feel corporate or boring - it was fun to use
+- doesn't feel corporate or boring; it was fun to use
-- it allowed us to stay in touch without hassle, there was no admin controlling the set up so conversations and groups could grow organically
+- it allowed us all to stay in touch without any admin overheads; conversations and groups grew organically

-People started to set up specific groups to:
+People set up specific groups to:

 - share status updates across the company/teams
-- keep in touch with distributed colleagues
+- keep in touch with colleagues working at other client sites
-- start team discussions
+- start team and client discussions
-- talk about social, fun non-work topics
+- talk about social and non-work topics

-Then people realised we could use it to help us:
+Then we saw increased use to:

 - promote fund raising and corporate responsibility actions
 - create and share help, how-to, FAQs content